alden12/rxfm/README.md

 Works best with [TypeScript](https://www.typescriptlang.org/).

 ## Installation:
-You can clone the [sample app](https://github.com/alden12/rxfm-starter) to get started right away, or install `rxfm` into and existing project using:
+You can clone the [starter app](https://github.com/alden12/rxfm-starter) to get started right away, or install `rxfm` into an existing project using:
 ```sh
 npm install rxfm
 ```